Remi-C/Pointcloud_in_db/README.md

 * _Creating points and grouping close points into patch_ :

->e create points from temporary table and group it (with a spatial criteria : by cubic meter) to form patches.
-This PCPATCH are written in the patch table where the totality of the pointcloud will be stored.
+>We create points from temporary table and group it (with a spatial criteria : by cubic meter) to form patches.
+Patches are a new type defined by the [pointcloud extension](https://github.com/pramsey/pointcloud) This PCPATCH are written in the patch table where the totality of the pointcloud will be stored.
 >The point must respect a user-defined schema (see table pointcloud_formats).

 * _Working with the points_